This topic describes the basic concepts of Function Compute to help you better use Function Compute.

 Scheduled auto scaling

-Scheduled auto scaling allows you to configure a rule to automatically adjust the number of provisioned instances to a specified value at specified points in time.
-For more information, see Modify or delete a provisioned instance policy.
+Scheduled auto scaling allows you to configure a rule to automatically adjust the number of provisioned instances to a specific value at the specified points in time.
+For more information, see the Modify or delete a provisioned instance policy section of the "Configure provisioned instances" topic.

 Metric-based auto scaling

 Metric-based auto scaling dynamically adjusts the number of provisioned instances based on values of tracking metrics.
-For more information, see Modify or delete a provisioned instance policy.
+For more information, see the Modify or delete a provisioned instance policy section of the "Configure provisioned instances" topic.

 synchronous invocation